20 November, 2019

 Lantern-lit taverns converge on BBQ stalls in the tight-knit alleys of Shinsekai, all while the Tsutenkaku observation tower keeps watch overhead.

-At the moment, November/2019 is the cheapest time of year to take a flight to Osaka.
-December/2019 is the most expensive month to fly to Osaka.
+Right now, June/2020 is the cheapest month to fly to Osaka.
+December/2019 is the most expensive time to fly to Osaka.

-The cheapest airline to fly to Osaka from Australia is Philippine Airlines.
+The cheapest airline to fly to Osaka from Australia is Cathay Pacific.

-The best airline to fly to Osaka from Australia is Singapore Airlines.
-Qantas Airways is the best for non-stop flights.
-AirAsia X is the best budget airline.
+The best airline to fly to Osaka from Australia is Qatar Airways.
+Qantas Airways is the best for direct flights.
+AirAsia is the best budget airline.